-Based on data from 11 campuses, the trend line indicates that the more staff that is available and assigned to work on the IR, the more content will be uploaded and available.
+Based on data from 11 campuses, the trend line indicates that the more staff that are available and assigned to work on the IR, the more content is uploaded and available.

 The data collected appears to indicate that regardless of the platform used, the success of the IR largely depends on the local campus' commitment to staffing the IR.